1,000+ Opportunities

 How is your organization building an inclusive workplace culture?

-Based on current listing details, eligibility includes: Tax-exempt nonprofit organizations classified by the IRS.
+According to the current listing, eligibility includes: Tax-exempt nonprofit organizations classified by the IRS.
 Government entities may apply for innovative projects.
 Organizations must be based in or working in Minnesota, Wisconsin, or Iowa (other Midwest states invite-only).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.